QIoT-fr-FR-utf8/qiot-acb.github.io/docs/edge-service.md

 ### Pulling from qiot Sensor Service

-Every **5s** the scheduler gather data from Sensor Service by Rest API.
+We have implemented this interface to gather data from our python Rest API services.
+This interface will be call every 5s to send data to DataHub.

 ``` java
 package fr.axians.qiot.edge_service.service.sensor;